BWR RACING

 MISS APOLLO

-Dave Villwock began racing in 1992 and is among the greatest champions the sport has ever known.
-He has won a total of 67 races, making him the most successful driver in the sport’s 119-year history.
+Dave Villwock began his Unlimited Hydroplane racing career in 1992 and is widely regarded as one of the greatest champions in the history of the sport.
+Over an incredible career spanning more than three decades, Villwock has won 67 races, making him the winningest driver in the 119-year history of Unlimited Hydroplane racing.

 In the early 1980’s, Bruce Ratchford, started Apollo Mechanical with not much more than a truck and a couple of welding tables.
 Since then, Apollo has experienced remarkable growth, in reach, reputation, and revenue.
 What was once considered “the little guy from Kennewick” now provides large-scale mechanical contracting work for some of the most powerful organizations in the world.